 It’s hard to separate them.
 It’s up to you to test and make your own opinion. 😉

 As for you, always keep the following in mind when making your choice:

 - Where do you want to place your Instagram photo feed? (content, sidebar, elsewhere on your site)

 - Can you display images from any account or hashtag?

 - What layout do you want to offer your visitors?

 - Are the images saved on your site?

-So, which plugin did you choose to integrate Instagram on your WordPress website?
-Explain to us why in the comments 🙂
+So, which plugin have you chosen to integrate Instagram on your site?
+Tell us why in the comments.

 Receive the next posts for free and access exclusive resources.
 More than 40,000 people have done it, why not you?